GregKaighin/bedfordshire-bicycle-club/README.md

     1. The user can return to the **Routes page** via the Navbar to access the Route Planner to create their own routes.

-* As a Frequent User, I would like to view the different social media accounts to either view, look for updates or potentially interact with other people involved with the club.
+* As a Frequent User, I would like to view the different social media accounts to view, check updates or interact with other people involved with the club.

-    1. The user can access social media accounts displayed in the footer.
+    1. The user can access social media accounts via links displayed in the footer.
 Links take the user to a new page to view the social media accounts whilst retaining this website on the previous tab.

 ### Further Testing